-If you are unsure of what the University considers plagiarism or how to reference material correctly, please visit the Library website, our KnowHow resource within your module in Canvas or the Referencing and Academic Integrity training page.
+If you are unsure of what the University considers plagiarism or how to reference material correctly, please visit our Skills4Study resource within your online or via the student homepages.

 Assessment Feedback

 Feedback can be found in the "Grades" section of the module in Canvas.